rajsingh09021999/vital-signs-processor/netlify-deploy/README.md

 # Vital Signs Data Processor

-## Powerful, Beautiful, and Private Medical Data Processing
+## Powerful and Private Medical Data Processing

 Transform your ZOLL medical simulation data with this revolutionary **100% browser-based** application.
 No servers, no uploads, no limits—just pure power and privacy.